vdice/spin-docs/content/v3/dynamic-configuration.md

 ## LLM Runtime Configuration

 Spin provides a Large Language Model interface for interacting with LLMs for inferencing and embedding.
 The default host implementation is to use local CPU/GPU compute.
-However, the Spin runtime configuration file (`runtime-config.toml`) can be updated to enable Spin to use remote compute using HTTP requests.
+However, you can use the Spin runtime configuration file (`runtime-config.toml`) to direct Spin to use remote compute using HTTP requests.

 ### Remote Compute Provider